Lincoln-Araujo/ux-guideline-explorer/README.md

 ## 📖 About the Project

+✨ Built as a personal demo to practice **Next.js + Tailwind** and to explore workflows similar to those described in Baymard’s products.

 **UX Guidelines Explorer** is a demo web application that lets you:
 - Browse a catalog of UX guidelines with search, filtering, sorting, and pagination.
 - Open detailed guideline pages with Do/Don’t lists and examples.
 - Try a playful `/scan` tool that “analyzes” a URL and maps it to relevant guidelines.

-This project started as a way to **apply concepts I studied during my postgraduate course in UX Engineering** — where I first learned **Next.js and Tailwind CSS** — and evolved into a playground to explore accessibility, UI patterns, and state management in practice.
+This project started as a way to **apply concepts from my postgraduate course in UX Engineering**, and was inspired by Baymard’s description of its research catalog and scanner.

 🔗 **Design file (Figma):** [UX Guidelines Explorer](https://www.figma.com/design/CTVrm4cm13PwE2LLFPyXcG/UX-Guidelines-Explorer?node-id=0-1&t=4Ll4zzGLD9l6HcdS-1)